by L’Artisan Parfumeur

 The Freedom of Marie Salamagne

 Travelling always brings about metamorphosis.
-By taking distance from what is familiar,our eyes are opened.
+By distancing ourselves from the familiar, our eyes are opened.
 When we break with the habitual, our senses are awakened.
 The retina absorbs unusual colours.
-The nose maps out each new olfactory scent and the heart beat accelerates.
+The nose maps out each new olfactory scent, and the heartbeat accelerates.
 Histoire D’Orangers by L’Artisan Parfumeur is a tribute to a memory.
 This is that of the perfumer Marie Salamagne travelling in the valley of Souss, at the foothills of the Anti-Atlas, between Tazenaght and Taroudant in Morocco.
-It is an adventure that had a lasting impact from which she returned a changed person.
+It is an adventure that had a lasting impact and from which she returned a changed person.